-If parents apply for an independent review within the legal timeframe, the we will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded student.
+If parents/carers/the student (if they are 18 or older) apply for an independent review within the legal timeframe, the academy trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded student.

-Applications for an independent review must be made within 15 college days of notice being given to the parents/student by the governing board of its decision to not reinstate the student or, if after this time, within 15 college days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
+Applications for an independent review must be made within 15 college days of notice being given to the parents/carers/student by the governing board of its decision to not reinstate the student or, if after this time, within 15 college days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
 Any applications made outside of this timeline will be rejected.

-Independent reviews can be held remotely at the request of parents/students.
+Independent reviews can be held remotely at the request of parents/carers/students.
 See section 9 for more details on remote access to meetings.